aws-samples/rag-with-amazon-bedrock-and-documentdb/app/README.md

    ```
 6. You can access the app in a new browser tab using a URL that is similar to your Studio domain URL.
 For example, if your Studio URL is `https://d-randomidentifier.studio.us-east-1.sagemaker.aws/jupyter/default/lab?` then the URL for your Streamlit app will be `https://d-randomidentifier.studio.us-east-1.sagemaker.aws/jupyter/default/proxy/8501/app` (notice that `lab` is replaced with `proxy/8501/app`).
 If the port number noted in the previous step is different from 8501 then use that instead of 8501 in the URL for the Streamlit app.

-   The following screenshot shows the app with a couple of user questions.
+   The following screenshot shows the app with a couple of user questions. (e.g., `What are some reasons a highly regulated industry should pick DocumentDB?`)

    ![qa-with-llm-and-rag](./qa-with-llm-and-rag.png)